felipaschwarz/nsp/documentation/README.md

-# Documentation
+# Neural Network Signal Processing Tutorials

+Download this directory and execute the `.py` files.

 ## Activations

 `class Activations(network, input)`

-Hold the activation pattern generated in a neural network
+Holds the activation pattern generated in a neural network

 #### Parameters

 `network: torch.nn.Module` Pytroch neural network.

 `input: torch.tensor`
-A valid single input to network.
+A valid single input to the network.
 For later computations make sure to pass a single input, i.e. `batch_size = 1`.

 #### Attributes

-`layernames: [String]` Holds the names of the children modules of the network in a list.
+`layernames: [String]` Holds the names of the children modules, i.e. layer names, of the network in a list.

-`layerdescriptions: [torch.nn]` Holds the children modules of the network in a list.
+`layerdescriptions: [torch.nn]` Holds the children modules, i.e. layer types and specifications, of the network in a list.

 `layeractivations: [torch.tensor]` Holds the activations of every child module, i.e. values of the activation pattern, in a list.

-See also

 #### Methods

-`to_vector: list`

-`to_activations: Activations`
+`to_vector()` Reshape the `layeractivations` into a vector and return them as `list`.

+`to_activations(signal)` Create object `Activatitions` like `self` but with `layeractivations` according to vector `signal: list` or `signal: ndarray`.
+Returns `Activations`.

 ## NNGraph